metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_workflow_v1alpha1_manifest.md

 Optional:

+- `boot_options` (Attributes) BootOptions are options that control the booting of Hardware. (see [below for nested schema](#nestedatt--spec--boot_options))
-- `hardware_map` (Map of String) A mapping of template devices to hadware mac addresses
+- `hardware_map` (Map of String) A mapping of template devices to hadware mac addresses.
 - `hardware_ref` (String) Name of the Hardware associated with this workflow.
 - `template_ref` (String) Name of the Template associated with this workflow.

+<a id="nestedatt--spec--boot_options"></a>
+### Nested Schema for `spec.boot_options`

+Optional:

+- `one_time_netboot` (Boolean) OneTimeNetboot indicates whether the controller should create a job.bmc.tinkerbell.org object for getting the associated hardware into a netbooting state.
+A HardwareRef that contains a spec.BmcRef must be provided.
+- `toggle_allow_netboot` (Boolean) ToggleAllowNetboot indicates whether the controller should toggle the field in the associated hardware for allowing PXE booting.
+This will be enabled before a Workflow is executed and disabled after the Workflow has completed successfully.
+A HardwareRef must be provided.